Pattern recognition in the nucleation kinetics of non-equilibrium self-assembly

 \subsection{Models of nucleation.}

 To model the dependence of the nucleation rates of the three shapes on patterns of unequal concentration, we developed a simple nucleation model based on the stochastic generation of possible nucleation pathways and critical nuclei.
 The model estimates nucleation rates by analyzing stochastic paths generated in a greedy manner by making single-tile additions starting from a particular monomer in the system.
 At each step, all favorable attachments are added and then an unfavorable attachment is performed with probability weighted by the relative free-energy differences of the available tile attachment positions.
 When multiple favorable attachments are available, the most favorable attachment is made deterministically.
 This procedure is repeated for many paths over all possible initial positions within the shape considered, and the barrier (highest free energy state visited in `growing' a full structure) is recorded for each path.
-A nucleation rate is estimated by assuming an equilibrium occupation of this barrier state (Arrenhius' approximation \autocite{frenkel}) and summing over the kinetics of the available attachments from this state.
+A nucleation rate is estimated by assuming an equilibrium occupation of this barrier state (Arrhenius' approximation \autocite{frenkel}) and summing over the kinetics of the available attachments from this state.
 See \efigref{extfig:nucleation} and \sisgm for a detailed discussion.
-The approximations here could be improved by running fully reversible simulations, e.g., using Forward Flux Sampling \autocite{Allen2005-ve}.
+The approximations here could be improved by running fully reversible simulations, e.g., using {\tt xgrow} and the kinetic Tile Assembly Model\autocite{xgrow,winfree_simulations_1998} augmented with Forward Flux Sampling \autocite{Allen2005-ve}.